matteosecli/Ulysses-doc/doc/source/cluster-basics.rst

 .. _MPI: https://en.wikipedia.org/wiki/Message_Passing_Interface

-Long story short: if you have to run *a single or few* calculations that can fit to your workstation's computing capabilities, just *don't use a cluster*.
+Long story short: if you have to run *a single or few* calculations that can fit your workstation's computing capabilities, just *don't use a cluster*.
 You'd be better off just using your own workstation.

-.. note:: jobs that perform multi-core calculations are definitely implementing a form of parallelism, but if no communication is performed among different nodes then these jobs still fall under the category "serial job".
+.. note:: Jobs that perform multi-core calculations are definitely implementing a form of parallelism, but if no communication is performed among different nodes then these jobs still fall under the category "serial job".
 The "parallel" here refers to the fact of communicating among different nodes

 What's a Resource Manager?
 --------------------------